Diagonalization of Polynomial-Time Deterministic Turing Machines via Nondeterministic Turing Machines: Concluding Remarks and Open Problems

-We have shown that if $\mathcal{P}^O=\mathcal{NP}^O$, then the set of $P^O$ is not enumerable.
-So we cannot use the diagonalization technique by a universal nondeterministic Turing machine with oracle $O$ to separate $\mathcal{P}^O$ and $\mathcal{NP}^O$.
-This shows that the so-called ``Relativization Barrier" is not a barrier, in fact.
+We have also presented a language $L_s$ that is in $\mathcal{P}$, and the machine accepting it also runs within time for all $k\in\mathbb{N}_1$.
+We further conjecture that there is no deterministic time-bounded Turing machine for fixed $c>0$ that is unable to accept $L_s$.
+Further, we have shown that under the conditions {\bf I} and {\bf II} given in Subsection \ref{subsec:main_results}, if then the set $P^O$ of all polynomial-time deterministic oracle Turing machines with oracle $O$ is not enumerable.
+So the reader can convince himself that we cannot use the {\em diagonalization techniques} by a universal nondeterministic oracle Turing machine with oracle $O$ to separate the complexity classes $\mathcal{P}^O$ and $\mathcal{NP}^O$ in the case of This shows that the so-called ``relativization barrier" is not really a barrier, but the polynomial-time oracle Turing machines, or the relativized versions of the $\mathcal{P}$ versus $\mathcal{NP}$ problem, are indeed somewhat mysterious.

-There are many unanswered questions left by this work.
-For instance, we did not touch on the question about the relation between $\mathcal{NP}$ and $co\mathcal{NP}$.
-Are these two complexity classes the same?
-There is a subfield of computational complexity theory, namely proof complexity, which is devoted to the goal of proving $\mathcal{NP}\neq co\mathcal{NP}$.
-See references \cite{Coo00, Pap94} for the importance of this topic.
+There are many important questions that we did not touch on.
+For example, one question among them is the relationship between $\mathcal{NP}$ and ${\rm co}\mathcal{NP}$.
+Noting that we just mentioned in Section \ref{sec:diagonalization1} that we do not know whether Namely, are these two complexity classes the same?
+Also note that there is a subfield of computational complexity theory, namely, proportional proof complexity, which was initiated by Cook and Reckhow \cite{CR79} and is devoted to the goal of proving the conjecture We refer the reader to the reference \cite{Coo00} for the importance of this research field and to the reference \cite{Kra95} for the motivation of the development of this rich theory.
+Apart from this, Chapter $10$ of \cite{Pap94} also contains the introductions of the importance of the problem We also hope that the techniques developed in this work will shed some light on the proof of this important conjecture.

-Another intriguing question is whether the cardinality of the set $P^O$ is less than that of real numbers if $\mathcal{P}^O=\mathcal{NP}^O$? \footnote{ It is a question about the {\it Continuum hypothesis}.
-See \cite{A3}.
-Note that we have already demonstrated that the cardinality of the set $P^O$ (when $\mathcal{P}^O=\mathcal{NP}^O$) is greater than that of positive integers, under the assumptions (I), (II), and (III) in footnote $6$ (i.e., if the assumptions (I), (II), and (III) in footnote $6$ are satisfied). }